DoubleCouponDay/Chunkus/README.md

     ./build/bin/vec_step ./build/bin/test.png

+## Debugging on Windows

+Ensure the Desktop Development for C++ package is installed through VS Installer.

+Build in CMake with the Visual Studio Generator.

+Open the built solution in visual studio.

+Copy `libpng16.dll`, `turbojpeg.dll` and `zlib.dll` from the `install\bin\` folder into the `build\C_part\` folder.

+In VS, set the startup project to `vec`.

+Press F5 to start debugging.

 ## FAQ

 ### Why do we need .a library files from our Windows build instead of our Linux Build?